 You sew a curved seam the same way as a straight seam.

 Sew the first line of stitches all the way to the end and off of the fabric.
-Cut the threads, turn your work and stitch the next row, crossing on top of the first one in a 90 degree angle.
+Cut the threads, turn your work and stitch the next row, crossing on top of the first one at a 90-degree angle.

-Fix by loosen the thread tension, and sample the seam on scrap fabric until your happy with the result.
+Fix by loosening the thread tension, and sample the seam on scrap fabric until you’re happy with the result.

+The upper and lower threads don’t catch each other.
 Fix by using stabilizers like fusible tape or interfacing.
-Make sure both needles stitch through the enforced fabric or you’ll end up with a ridge.
+Make sure both needles stitch through the enforced fabric, or you’ll end up with a ridge.

-Fix by using a fabric guide.
-To keep an even distance to the fabric edge you can use a magnetic fabric guide. or the quilting arm that came with your sewing machine.
-You can also place a piece of tape on the right distance from the needle and guide the fabric with your hands.
+Uneven and crooked seams.
+Try using a fabric guide.
+To keep an even distance to the fabric edge, you can use a magnetic fabric guide or the quilting arm that came with your sewing machine.
+You can also place a piece of tape at the right distance from the needle and guide the fabric with your hands.
 With the tools, however, it’s much easier to get a great result.

-Sometimes it’s practical to pre-press your hem before you sew especially if it’s a rounded edge, but it’s not always the case.
-Test your seams on scrap pieces of the same fabric you’re sewing and you’ll be sure what works best.
+It’s practical to pre-press your hem before you sew especially if it’s a rounded edge, but it’s not always the case.
+Test your seams on scrap pieces of the same fabric you’re sewing, and you’ll be sure what works best.

-Use a stabilizing tape the same width as the hem and fuse it right at the edge of the fabric.
-Then it’s easy to simply fold the tape under and top stitch from the right side following the edge of the tape.
+Use a stabilizing tape the same width as the hem and fuse it right at the fabric’s edge.
+Then it’ll be easy to simply fold the tape under and topstitch from the right side following the edge of the tape.

-Having self-made garments that looks like Ready-To-Wear makes them all the more enjoyable to wear and your confidence working the twin needle will grow by the garment.
+Self-made garments that look like Ready-To-Wear makes them all the more enjoyable to wear, and your confidence working the twin needle will grow by the garment.